peachy22/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/unnamed-chunk-6-1.png)<!-- -->

-#### Weekend activity is generlly higher than weekday activity across all times of day, except for the early morning which suggests an effect of "sleeping in" on the averaged activity.
-Generally, we might expect more physical activity (i.e., less sitting at a desk) on the weekends.
+#### Weekday activity is generally higher than weekend activity across all times of day.